-&lt;sup>8 By contrast, Farber (2008, p.
+6 By contrast, Farber (2008, p.
 1070) retains the viewpoint of neoclassical preferences over levels of consumption alone and concludes that most of his drivers are irrational: "This [earnings-targeting] is clearly nonoptimal from a neoclassical perspective, since it implies quitting early on days when it is easy to make money and working longer on days when it is harder to make money.
 Utility would be higher by allocating time in precisely the opposite manner."
 There are other nonparametric theoretical analyses of reference-dependent models, including Gul and Pesendorfer (2006); Abdellaoui, Bleichrodt, and Paraschiv (2007); Ok, Ortoleva, and Riella (2015); and Freeman (2017, 2019).
-All but Gul and Pesendorfer (2006) and Freeman (2017), discussed in footnote 11, focus on different aspects of the problem.
+All but Gul and Pesendorfer (2006) and Freeman (2017) focus on different aspects of the problem, as discussed in footnote 9.